SasView/sasview/src/sas/qtgui/MainWindow/media/preferences_help.rst

 The display preferences modify underlying features of our GUI framework, Qt.
 For more information on each setting, please read more on the `Qt High DPI Settings <https://doc.qt.io/qt-5/highdpi.html#high-dpi-support-in-qt>`_.

+**Theme**: A few basic themes are available for SasView.
+On selection of a new theme, the window will update as a preview.
+Users can create their own themes and store them in `/.sasview/themes/` folder of their user directory.
+User themes will use the `Classic` theme as a fall back for any styles not defined in the stylesheet.
+SasView assumes any file in the directory is a stylesheet.
+For more information on writing Qt stylesheets, please see the `Qt style sheet reference <https://doc.qt.io/qt-6/stylesheet-reference.html>`_ *persistent*

 **QT Screen Scale Factor**: A percent scaling factor that is applied all element sizes within the GUI.
 A restart of SasView is required to take effect. *persistent*